20urc3/mamba.rs/wip_pointsto.md

 * **Sparse**: We only ever touch the tiny DUG (pointer ops + SSA φ/χ/μ), not the full CFG.
 No unnecessary propagation through non‑pointer statements.

 This staged, sparse approach is what lets Hardekopf & Lin scale precise flow‑sensitive analysis to millions of lines of code.

+Chase et al [5] propose that SSA form be dynamically computed during the course of the flow-sensitive pointer analysis Chase et al do not evaluate their idea, but a similar idea is evaluated by Tok et al [31], whose algorithm can analyze C programs with almost 70,000 lines of code in roughly 30 minutes.
+The scalability of this approach is limited by the cost of dynamically updating SSA form.